beyondthesketch/proportions-grid/README.md

 - `pgrid_n-w` - No Wrap - prevent wrapping of the contents of this container

-#### Width (pgrid_w_*) modifiers
+#### Width (pgrid_w_*, pgrid_p_w_*) modifiers

-- `pgrid_p` - Pad - *NOTE: Applies only to the `pgrid_w_1` width*
-- `pgrid_n-p` - No Pad - do not apply the normal padding to this width
-- `pgrid_n-p-s` - No Pad Sides - do not apply the normal padding to the sides of this width - top and bottom are padded as normal.
-- `pgrid_n-p-l` - No Pad Left - do not apply the normal padding to the left side of this width - right, top and bottom are padded as normal.
-- `pgrid_n-p-r` - No Pad Right - do not apply the normal padding to the right side of this width - left, top and bottom are padded as normal.
-- `pgrid_n-p-t` - No Pad Top - do not apply the normal padding to the top of this width - sides and bottom are padded as normal.
-- `pgrid_n-p-b` - No Pad Bottom - do not apply the normal padding to the bottom of this width - top and sides are padded as normal.
-- `pgrid_n-g` or `pgrid_n-f` - No Grow/No Flex - Do not allow this width to grow to fill the available space (i.e. force the width proportion specified even if it creates empty space)
+- No Grow/No Flex: `pgrid_n-g` or `pgrid_n-f` - Do not grow and fill the available space (i.e. force the width proportion specified even if it creates empty space)

 ### Fully Responsive

-The layout system is completely responsive and flexible - being based on CSS Flexible Box Layout - without any configuration from you, handles the content in a way that mitigates your layout breaking down between breakpoints.
+The layout system is completely responsive and flexible - based on CSS Flexible Box Layout - without any configuration from you, handles the content in a way that mitigates your layout breaking down between breakpoints.

-In addition, the Proportions Grid uses fluid layout for smaller screensizes, meaning you can benefit from knowing you design will be predictable and consistent across a wide array of different mobile devices.
+In addition, the Proportions Grid uses fluid layout for smaller and larger screen sizes, meaning you can benefit from knowing your design will be predictable and consistent across a wide array of devices, from the smallest smartphones to the biggest 8K monitors, and everything in between.

 ### Gain Control by Relinquishing Control